-Philippines: Ensuring Food Security and Nutrition for Children 0-2 Years Old in the Philippines
+Philippines: Ensuring Food Security and Nutrition for Children 0-24 Months Old in the Philippines

 - The programme's social mobilization efforts will be scaled up by the National Center for Health Promotion of the Department of Health using government funds.

 Click for more detailed results from the Joint Programmes in the Philippines.